Pretend

 Add Media to the Workspace

-Drag a media file to the timeline, from either the library, a file browser or the palette.
+Drag a media file to the timeline, from either the library or a file browser.
 If you drag below the last track, a new track is created to place the dragged clip.

-A timeline clip displays the name, animation toggle, disable, lock and volume buttons.
+A timeline clip displays the name, animation toggle, disable and lock buttons.

 Selection

 Click on a clip to select it.
-The clip's inspector appears in the inspector panel.
+A yellow box with edit handles appears around the clip.
+The clip's inspector also shows up in the inspector panel.
 Move the playhead to the selected clip to see it in the viewer.

-Double-click a story group clip to open it in the timeline.
-Hold down the command key while double-clicking to open it in a new tab.
+Double-click a story group clip to open it in the timeline. ⌘-Hold while double-clicking to open it in a new tab.

 Track Header